2026 Kia Stinger Review, Pricing, and Specs

 Q: Is the 2026 Kia Stinger a good value?

-Q: Will there be a hybrid or electric version of the 2026 Kia Stinger?
+Q: Will there be a hybrid or electric 2026 Kia Stinger?

 Not in this generation.
-However, Kia is developing the EV8, an electric successor to the Stinger expected to arrive by late 2026 or 2027, with up to 603 horsepower in top trim.
+The 2026 Stinger is purely combustion-powered.
+The electric successor — the Kia EV8 — is expected to arrive by late 2026 or 2027 with up to 603 horsepower in its top configuration.

 Conclusion